How to get over heartbreak and deal with rejection

 If you know me, then you know that I believe that, we women always know better.
 We have a holy spirit inspired intuition that usually tells us days, weeks or months in advance if something is off, by showing us deal breakers in the relationship.

-But too often we decide to ignore it.
+But too often we decide to ignore it and end up in a situation we could have avoided.

 That’s why I want you to forgive him for whatever happened, but then also to forgive yourself for: